How to get Google's Phone app to announce who's calling you

-(Pocket-lint) - Google has updated the Google Phone app with a new feature: Caller ID announcement.
-With enabled, the app can announce who's calling when your phone rings.
-The feature, first spotted by 9to5Google, is now rolling out.
-Here's how to set it up when it becomes available to you.
+Google has a clever feature within the Google Phone app: Caller ID announcement.
+When enabled, the app can announce who's calling when your phone rings.

 How to set up Caller ID announcement

-When setting up Caller ID announcement in Google's phone app, you can reportedly decide whether you want it to announce who is calling every time the phone rings, only while you're wearing a headset, or never, according to 9to5Google.
-To enable the new feature, follow these steps:
+When setting up Caller ID announcement in Google's phone app, you can decide whether you want it to announce who is calling every time the phone rings, only while you're wearing a headset, or never.

 - Open the latest version of the Google Phone app